 The Ridge League of Cities will award five $2,500 academic scholarships to high school seniors who intend to further their education.
 Member City high schools are asked to select one applicant from their school who is, in the opinion of a selection committee, the most deserving.
 The Ridge League will only accept one application from each school.
 After the submission time period ends, the Ridge League will appoint a committee to review and judge the applications on the required statements, community service, financial need, GPA (weighted and non-weighted), and leadership.
 One applicant will be chosen as the best submitted and will receive an additional $500 and be named the Ruthanne Stonewall Scholar.
 This award is named after the former Ridge League Executive Director who served in that position for over eighteen years.

-• Alisha O’Neal, Pasco High School (Ruthanne Stonewall Scholarship)
+• Frida Rodriguez-Rubio, Pasco High School (Ruthanne Stonewall Scholarship)

-• Dorialys Paulino, Lake Wales High School (Not pictured)
+• Alee Swango, Lake Wales High School (Not pictured)

-The Ridge League of Cities will award five $1,250 vocational scholarships to high school seniors who intend to learn a trade and attend a technical or vocational school.
+The Ridge League of Cities will award five $1,250 vocational scholarships to high school seniors who intend to learn a trade and attend one of the State or Community Colleges located within the Ridge League, or either Ridge or Travis Technical College.
 Member City high schools are asked to select one applicant from their school who is, in the opinion of a selection committee, the most deserving.
 The Ridge League will only accept one application from each school.
 After the submission time period ends, the Ridge League will appoint a committee to review and judge the applications on the required statements, community service, financial need, GPA (weighted and non-weighted), and leadership.

 • Kylie Faulkner, Auburndale High School